-Regardless of whether your jewelry can be switched up, the metals most used for dermal piercings are titanium (or anodized titanium), surgical-grade stainless steel, and niobium.
-The most common and most recommended metal for any body jewelry is surgical-grade stainless steel—though it may cause irritation for those with more sensitive skin.
+Regardless of whether your jewelry can be switched up, the metals most used for dermal piercings are titanium (or anodized titanium), implant-grade stainless steel, and niobium.
+The most common and most recommended metal for any body jewelry is implant-grade stainless steel—though it may cause irritation for those with more sensitive skin.
 Titanium (and anodized titanium) is the safest and best option for the latter, as it’s the least likely metal to cause irritation of any kind.
-Niobium is less common, but is sometimes used for its lightweight and hypoallergenic properties.
+Niobium is less common but is sometimes used for its lightweight properties.

 If the dermal piercing is too deep in the skin or becomes infected, yes, your body may reject it.

 If you choose to remove your dermal piercing, it is possible that a scar will be left behind, in many cases, if the piercer has to make an incision with a scalpel to remove it from the skin.